 Rays' Jake Odorizzi: Twirls impressive outing Monday

 Odorizzi (6-4) allowed one run on just one hit and two walks over seven innings in Monday's win over the Athletics.
-He struck out five.
+He struck out five and picked up his sixth victory of the season.

-In what was his best performance of the season, Odorizzi's sole mistake came on a fourth inning home run by Khris Davis.
-It was an encouraging bounce-back performance by the 27-year-old, who had given up seven runs over 4.1 innings last time out against the Red Sox.
-The veteran hurler will look replicate his success during his upcoming scheduled start Sunday against the Rangers.
+In what was his best performance of the season, Odorizzi's sole mistake came on a fourth-inning home run by Khris Davis.
+It was an encouraging bounce-back performance by the 27-year-old, who had given up seven runs over 4.1 innings against the Red Sox his last time out.
+The veteran hurler will look to replicate Monday's success when he faces the Rangers on Sunday.

 More News